Peeeeteer/r3f-mini-course/database/robot-landing/5/description.md

   Your browser does not support the video tag.
 </video>

+Lets add some lights & that we can rotate around the model
 There are multiple examples on the <a href="https://docs.pmnd.rs/react-three-fiber/getting-started/examples" style="text-decoration: underline;" target="_blank" rel="noopener noreferrer">React-Three-Fiber examples page</a>

-Go through some examples to see which light setups you like the most.

 I liked the lights in the <a href="https://codesandbox.io/s/pbwi6i" style="text-decoration: underline;" target="_blank" rel="noopener noreferrer"> Drone Example</a>, so I went with that.